Qiskit/qiskit-metapackage/rfcs/0000-error-mitigation.md

 ```
 execute(circ, backend, ..., error_mitigation='richardson')
 ```
-to use all the stretch factors or
+to use all the stretch factors available to the qubits in the quantum register of `circ`.
+Additionally, the user may specify a subset of stretch factors to use by doing
 ```
-execute(circ, backend, ..., error_mitigation='richardson', stretch_factors=[1.0, 1.25, 1.5])
+execute(circ, backend, ..., error_mitigation='richardson', stretch_factors=[1.0, 1.25, 1.5]).
 ```
-to use only a subset of the stretch factors.
+This will require a validation step, done in Qiskit Terra and based on the `config`, to check that the specified stretch factors are available for all of the qubits in the quantum register of `circ`.
+If this is not the case, an error will be raised.
 Here, `error_mitigation` specifies the error mitigation method to use.
 This value would be default be `None` when error mitigation is not used.
 The changes needed in Qiskit to implement error mitigation would require changes in the `assemble` function.